Continuity Irish Republican Army: Structure and status

 The leadership of the Continuity IRA is believed to be based in the provinces of Munster and Ulster.
 It was alleged that its chief of staff was a Limerick man and that a number of other key members were from that county, until their expulsion.
 Dáithí Ó Conaill was the first chief of staff until 1991.
-In 2004 the United States (US) government believed the Continuity IRA consisted of fewer than fifty hardcore activists.
+In 2004 the United States government believed the Continuity IRA consisted of fewer than fifty hardcore activists.
 In 2005, Minister for Justice, Equality and Law Reform Michael McDowell told Dáil Éireann that the organisation had a maximum of 150 members.

 The CIRA is an illegal organisation under UK (section 11(1) of the Terrorism Act 2000) and ROI law due to the use of 'IRA' in the group's name, in a situation analogous to that of the Real Irish Republican Army (RIRA).
 Membership of the organisation is punishable by a sentence of up to ten years imprisonment under UK law.
 On 31 May 2001 Dermot Gannon became the first person to be convicted of membership of the CIRA solely on the word of a Garda Síochána chief superintendent.
 On 13 July 2004, the US government designated the CIRA as a 'Foreign Terrorist Organization'.
 This made it illegal for Americans to provide material support to the CIRA, requires US financial institutions to block the group's assets and denies alleged CIRA members visas into the US.